 Dagmar Neubronner, second chair of the conference organizing committee, who styles herself a “secular unschoooler,” was very happy to see the diverse group uniting over a common interest.

 “I was a little unsure what might happen with so many people who have so many differences meeting here in Berlin,” she said.
 “But everyone was totally focused on this idea that parents and not the state must have the right to decide how to educate their children.
 We were able to focus all of our energy and attention on this subject, and there was great mutual respect among everyone who was present.
 It was wonderful!”

 Neubronner was forced to flee Germany after her bank account was seized by the German government and she was fined thousands of dollars.
 Citing her concern over threats from social authorities, she left Germany in 2009.

 At the conference Neubronner was a workshop speaker and shared about the difficulty of having to leave her home and family under such pressure.

 Donnelly explained why Berlin was an important place to hold the conference.

-“Berlin is a city that invokes freedom.” he said, “The fall of the Iron Curtain and the unification of East and West Germany symbolize victory of liberty over tyranny.
+“Berlin is a city that invokes freedom,” he said.
+“The fall of the Iron Curtain and the unification of East and West Germany symbolize the victory of liberty over tyranny.
 It was a fitting backdrop to our conference.
 We found that homeschoolers just as diverse in their reasons and approaches to home education could also find unity in the idea of liberty.
 We support the idea that a parent’s right to decide how their children should be educated is a fundamental human right that must be respected by all nations.”